meeshkan/unmock-react-native-example/article.md

 });
 ```

-First we set the API to always return 200, simulating success.
-We then use `render` from `react-native-testing-library` to fully render the component and run all hooks.
-We then use `waitForElement` from the same library to wait for the element with `testID="fact"` to show up.
+Here we first set the API to always return 200, simulating success.
+We then use `render` from `library` to render the component and run all hooks.
+We use `waitForElement` to wait for the element with `testID="fact"` to show up.

-Second test for success ensures that when user clicks the button, new fact is fetched from API.
-The button press is simulated with the `fireEvent` from `react-native-testing-library`:
+Second test for success ensures that when user clicks the button, the app fetches a new fact from the API.
+We simulate button press with the `fireEvent` from `react-native-testing-library`:

 ```ts
 it('renders new fact after clicking the button', async () => {